 Lab Sleep Study

 A lab sleep study has a certain connotation that suggests white lab coats, sterile machines, and a general twinge of discomfort.
-As such, sleep study patients often complain that they are unable to relax during their study.
+As such, sleep study patients often complain that they are unable to relax during their studies.
 However, most of these notions are easily debunked once visiting a sleep study clinic.

 Leadley states that sleep clinics are “often furnished with high-quality bedding, warm and homey furniture and décor, and minimal hospital equipment in the room.”
 All of this is designed to relax the patient and make them feel more at home.